AlieCat/AlieCat.github.io/about.md

 :---------------------------------|-----------------:
 **Programming Workshop Leader** | **January 2014 - May 2014**

-Organized and taught weekly classes on Python.
-Created the website for Tulane Women in Technology and helped maintain the multisite wordpress.
+Created lesson plans and taught weekly classes on Python.
+Created the website for Tulane Women in Technology.
+Maintained the organization's multisite wordpress.

 <!--**Collat Media Lab, Newcomb-Tulane College** | **New Orleans, LA**
 :---------------------------------|-----------------: